-(Morocco, 1958) in 2013 won the Prix Goncourt de la Nouvelle for his collection of short stories L'étrange affaire du pantalon de Dassoukine.
-In 2010 én 2011 he was also nominated for this prestigious French prize.
+(Morocco, 1958) in 2013 won the Prix Goncourt de la Nouvelle for his collection of short stories The Curious Case of Dassoukine's Trousers.
 Since his debut in 1996 humor has been his weapon against intolerance, both in his novels and in his other work.
-In his fiction, such as the collection of short storeis Poldermarokkanen (2010), Laroui describes time and again the collision between North African culture and Western culture.
-With On Islamism, written in reply to the murder of Theo van Gogh, he involved himself in the debate on the role of Islamism in Western society.
+In his fiction, such as the collection of short stories Poldermarokkanen (2010), the novels Une année chez les Français (2011) and La femme la plus riche de Yorkshire (2011), Laroui describes time and again the collision between North African culture and Western culture.
 Laroui grew up in Casablanca and studied econometry, mathematics, physics and architecture in Paris.
-In the 1990s he chose Amsterdam as an abode because the open society there appealed to him.
-He lectures French literature and Arab culture at the University of Amsterdam.(WU 2014 GR)
+He lectures French literature and Arab culture at the University of Amsterdam.(WN 2019)

 Archive available for: Fouad Laroui